svvoii/evs-charging-france-dashboard/README.md

 `python extract_geocode.py` - command to extract the address data from Google API given the gps coordinates.
 There will be a progress bar to show the progress of the extraction (it took around 45 min to receive the data via Google API for arund 25000 gps locations).
 (there ware 25154 unique values, which cost around 75EUR of free trial credit).
+**NOTE**: You will need your own Google API key to make the request !!

-Requested data was only for the missing values in `code_postal` wich are unique based on the `consolidated_longitude` and `consolidated_latitude` columns from the initial dataset for charging points (see above)
+Requested data was only for the missing values in `code_postal` wich are unique based on the `consolidated_longitude` and `consolidated_latitude` columns from the initial dataset for charging points (see mentioned dataset above)

 ### Preprocessing the Data (Charging Points and Electric Vehicles)